lietu/BetterOption/things/linen.md

 options:
  - raw_name: cotton
    description: |
-     Cotton comes in many weaves, and some of them (e.g. poplin and seersucker) are particularly good options when breathability is desired.
+     Cotton comes in many weaves, and some of them (e.g. poplin and seersucker) are particularly good options when breathability is desired
+ - raw_name: hemp
+   description: |
+     Hemp is an eco-friendly option when it's somewhat rougher fibers are acceptable
 sources:
  - https://en.wikipedia.org/wiki/Linen
 ---